 If you’re here, chances are, you’ve found a great deal on the product, especially now that it is no longer on the official roster of Escort radar detectors.
 The following are things to consider before you make the final click to purchase:

 The Solo S3 comes with a new black case, which is seen as an improvement on the S2’s platinum that can cause glares.
-The display has also been replaced with OLED, although this one is not many prefer over the LED because of issues with readability, especially in sunlit environments.
-It is backlit unless a button is clicked, an alert is triggered or it is plugged through a power cord, during which it will stay lit all throughout.
+The display has also been replaced with OLED, although this one is not much preferred over the LED because of issues with readability, especially in sunlit environments.
+It is backlit unless a button is clicked, an alert is triggered or it is plugged through a power cord, during which it will stay lit throughout.

 There are LED indicators on the sides, as well as volume buttons and buttons for configuration of the radar detector.
 These are tiny and may cause a minor inconvenience for those with average to large fingers.
 The Solo S3 reviewed here is also one of Escort’s products with a mounting problem.